This Product is manufactured by MAPFRE Middlesea p.l.c.

 Our health insurance policies do not cover pre-existing medical conditions.
 These are conditions for which you had symptoms, consultations, medication, surgery or other treatment in the past.

-You will be asked to disclose these in your application form.
+You will be asked to disclose these in your proposal form.
 These conditions may be excluded from your cover, in which case we will advise you in writing.

 Exclusions may be permanent or for a specified period of time.